Vegan Stocks: The power of planet-based investing

 Some top analysts think so.
 UBS predicts plant-based meat will grow more than 30% annually, while Keefe, Bruyette & Woods expects annual growth in the oat milk sector will top 13%.*

-Alongside investing in fractional shares, there’s also The Future of Food, our fund dedicated to pioneers in more sustainable food production.
+Alongside investing in shares, there’s also The Future of Food, our fund dedicated to pioneers in more sustainable food production.

 We’ve said before that you vote with your investments.
 You back those companies you want to succeed.
 But whether you invest in vegan stocks for moral and environmental reasons, or for purely financial ones, there’s no doubt that the plant-based industry is on the move.